ER and Hospital Negligence Lawyer

 - Wrongful death

-If you have experienced any one of the following hospital negligence examples, you should consult with a lawyer to see what you may be entitled to legally.
+This list is not meant to be the entire exhaustive list, if you have experienced other types of injuries due to the negligence of your health care provider not mentioned in this list, contact our attorneys today.
+If you have experienced any one of the following hospital negligence examples, you should consult with a skilled California hospital negligence lawyer to see what you may be entitled to legally.

-Filing a lawsuit against a hospital and doctors is a very complicated process and it is not easy to do.
-We recommend that you consult with an attorney about your hospital / ER incident to see if there is a viable case to file.
+Filing a lawsuit against a hospital and its staff is a very complicated process and it is not easy to do.
+For example, there needs to be investigations as to which staff you are trying to file a suit against.
+We recommend that you consult with an attorney about your hospital negligence claim to see if there is a viable case to file.
 All of your information, treatment, medical records will be reviewed with medical malpractice attorney experts on the team.

-Can you Sue a Hospital for not Treating You?
+Can a Hospital Be Sued for Not Treating You?

 Yes.
 As an ER patient, you can sue the ER and doctor(s) if they misdiagnose your injury or illness.
-The misdiagnosis would fall under medical malpractice and both the hospital and doctors can be held responsible.
-It’s important that you ask questions when being treated to help prevent misdiagnosis, as mistakes can happen in the Emergency Room.
-If you find yourself in a situation where you are misdiagnosed and it actually caused you harm, you should consult with an attorney.
+The misdiagnosis would fall under a medical malpractice claim and both the hospital and doctors can be held responsible.
+It’s important that you ask questions when being treated to help prevent misdiagnosis, as mistakes can happen in the emergency room.
+If you find yourself in a situation where you are misdiagnosed and it actually caused you harm, you should consult with our medical malpractice attorneys.

 Yes.
 As an ER patient or Hospital patient, you can sue the hospital if you were being treated by the hospital staff.
 The physicians/doctors, nurses, technicians, and hospital staff are responsible for your care.
 If an injury is caused by their care due to negligence, then the hospital and staff involved may be liable for a medical malpractice lawsuit.